MYPROJECTS555/Simple-java-CI-CD-pipeline/README.md

-# Simple-java-CI-CD-pipeline.
+# CI-CD
-This is for java project
+This is Simple ci-cd project